thaitri2005/News-Aggregator-With-Rag/README.md

         "query": "Search term",
         "page": 1,
         "limit": 5,
-        "sort_by": "score",
+        "sort_by": "score",   // or "date"
-        "order": "desc"
+        "order": "desc"       // or "asc"
     }
     ```

-  - `query`: The search term (required).
-  - `page`: The page number for pagination (default is 1).
-  - `limit`: The number of articles to return per page (default is 5).
-  - `sort_by`: Sorting criteria, either "score" (relevance) or "date" (default is "score").
-  - `order`: Sorting order, either "asc" or "desc" (default is "desc").
 - **Response**:
-  - 200 OK: Returns a list of articles matching the search query.
+  - 200 OK: Returns a list of articles matching the query.
   - 400 Bad Request: Invalid or missing input data.
   - 404 Not Found: No articles found matching the query.
   - 500 Internal Server Error: If something goes wrong during the retrieval process.

-### **Error Handlers**
+### **DELETE /api/clear**

-- **400 Bad Request**: Returns a JSON error response when the input is invalid.
-- **404 Not Found**: Returns a JSON error response when the requested resource is not found.
+- **Description**: Deletes all vectors in the specified namespace or the default namespace in Pinecone.
+- **Query Parameters**:
+  - `namespace`: The namespace to clear (default is "default").

+- **Response**:
+  - 200 OK: Success message, all vectors in the specified namespace have been deleted.
+  - 400 Bad Request: Invalid namespace provided.
-- **500 Internal Server Error**: Returns a JSON error response when there’s an internal server issue.
+  - 500 Internal Server Error: If there’s an issue with clearing the Pinecone database.

+### **POST /api/summarize**

+- **Description**: Summarizes an article using the **Gemini API**.
+The article's content must already exist in Pinecone.
+- **Request Body** (JSON):

+    ```json
+    {
+        "article_id": "article-id-here"
+    }
+    ```

+- **Response**:
+  - 200 OK: Returns the generated summary of the article.
+  - 400 Bad Request: Invalid or missing article ID.
+  - 404 Not Found: Article not found in the Pinecone database.
+  - 500 Internal Server Error: If summarization fails or another error occurs.

 ---